Raggaer/opcli/README.md

 You can use the flag `-h` to get more help about all the possible options.

+# Authentication

+This application does not handle authentication, you should use `op signin` before using `opcli`.
+Its recommended to signin everytime you want to retrieve a password.
+You can do the `eval ...` trick and keep the terminal session ope, that way you can use `opcli` before your session ends.

 ## Get an item

 In order to retrieve an item, you need to use the following flags: